 How to help your survivor friend(s):

-Rape is a traumatic event in a person’s life.
+Sexual assault is a traumatic event in a person’s life.
 It has rippling effects on friends and family.
 Your friend needs time to heal – it does not happen overnight.

 What you should know:

 - Your friend may be afraid of:

 - Anything that reminds her or him of the rape and/or rapist

 - Reactions from people she or he cares about

 - Your friend may experience feelings of:

 - Physical pain from being hurt and abused